BoxCatGarden/proc_macro_api/proc_macro_api/doc.md

 * **`deny_shadow`** (enabled by default) - A feature for debugging.
   Deny the shadowing of proc-macro attributes.
-The feature will check whether a single path or a path group is annotated with multiple proc-macro attributes, and will generate a compile error if it does.
+The feature will check whether a single path or a path group is annotated with multiple proc-macro attributes, and will generate a compile-error if it does.
 * **`deny_override`** - Deny the overriding of [local attributes](#attributes).
 * **`deny_group_attr`** - Deny the applying of attributes to
   [path groups](#brace-syntax-and-path-groups).